 In the unlikely event that you experience any unusual symptoms such as pain or soreness in or around your eyes or your vision seems blurred, contact your optometrist or seek medical advice as you might be experiencing an adverse reaction to the drops.

 Having large pupils will make your child more sensitive to light, especially if it is sunny.
-Objects close to them will appear blurred and they may have difficulty seeing their schoolwork clearly.
-They should be able to see close work again after one to two hours.
+As the eye muscles are relaxed, objects close to them will appear blurred and they may have difficulty reading.
+Most people should be able to see close objects and words clearly again after one to two hours.
 Sometimes distant objects might also seem blurred.

-In the unlikely event that your child experiences any unusual symptoms contact your optometrist or seek medical advice as your child might be experiencing an adverse reaction to the drops.
-Unusual symptoms include:
+In the unlikely event that your child experiences any unusual symptoms, contact your optometrist or seek medical advice.
+Your child might be experiencing an adverse reaction to the drops.

 Tropicamide eye drops allow your optometrist to view the inside of your eye more easily by making the pupils wider than normal.